Feeling hungry? We present you a list of America’s most iconic eats at top restaurants around Singapore.

 If you’ve ever wanted to visit an American diner, this is one to put on your list.
 We absolutely adore the retro decor here.
 Just think old jukeboxes, neon signboards, and classic black and white checkered floors.
 Dig into all-day American breakfast staples, including crispy slices of bacon served with creamy scrambled eggs, and a quintessential bowl of mac and cheese.

 Loved equally for its kitschy vibe and dressed-up yet unpretentious grub, this all-American restaurant is great for any group.
-Star dishes on the menu include truffle burger (wagyu beef patty, truffle mayo, Swiss cheese, sauteed onions and mushrooms) and truffled lobster mac and cheese.
+Star dishes on the menu include the truffle burger (wagyu beef patty, truffle mayo, Swiss cheese, sauteed onions and mushrooms) and linguine with prawns.
 But the dish that’ll garner oohs and aahs around the table is the beer can chicken, a whole roasted chicken stuffed upright with a beer can.
 To wash down all that hearty grub, we suggest ordering milkshakes and root beer floats.

 If you’ve ever been to New York, you’ll know bagels mean serious business.
 Two Men Bagel House comes pretty close, doling out hand-rolled bagels reminiscent of The Big Apple.
-Tuck into loaded beauts such as Hangover Helper (bacon, scrambled eggs, cheddar, tater tots and parmesan aioli), Elvis (candied bacon, caramelised banana jam, peanut butter) and Primal (smoked brisket, cheddar, chimichurri and charred peppers).
-Each outlet has a different menu for variety but the plain bagels with schmears are just as good.
+Tuck into loaded beauts such as Personal Best (spam, hash brown, peanut butter, sunny side-up and spicy aioli), BSM (bologna patty, smoked maple butter, scrambled egg and double cheddar), and Eggmeister (egg salad, seaweed ricotta, baby spinach and chestnut flower honey).
+Each outlet has a different menu for variety, but the plain bagels with schmears are just as good.

 Two Men Bagel House, multiple locations including Tanjong Pagar and Holland Village